awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ SNS action ]

-The `sns` topic publish action lets you publish an Amazon SNS message\.
+The Amazon SNS topic publish action lets you publish an Amazon SNS message\.
 For the list of supported Regions, see [Amazon Simple Notification Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/sns.html) in the *Amazon Web Services General Reference*\.

 Amazon Simple Notification Service \(Amazon Simple Notification Service\) is a web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients\.
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) in the *Amazon Simple Notification Service Developer Guide*\.

+**Note**
+The Amazon SNS topic publish action doesn't support [Amazon SNS FIFO \(first in, first out\) topics](https://docs.aws.amazon.com/sns/latest/dg/sns-fifo-topics.html)\.
+Because the rules engine is a fully distributed service, the messages may not display in a specified order when the Amazon SNS action is initiated\.

 ------
 #### [ More information \(2\) ]